scientific-python/repo-review/README.md

 should define a set of `requires` with any checks it depends on (by name), and have a check classmethod.
 The docstring of this method is the failure message, and supports substitution.
-Arguments to this method are fixtures, and `package` is the build-in one providing the package directory as a Traversable.
+Arguments to this method are fixtures, and `package` is the built-in one providing the package directory as a Traversable.
 Any other fixtures are available by name.
 A new fixture is given the package Traversable, and can produce anything (recommended to be cached via `functools.cache`).

 The runner will topologically sort the checks, and checks that do not run will get a `None` result and the check classmethod will not run.
 The front-end (Rich